xanmankey/FishingForPhish/docs/api.rst

 The analyzer class is a base class, inherited by all analyzers (which in this context refers to feature selection classes with an **analyze** function that returns appropriate features: more on this below).

-The analyzer class has NO attributes
+The analyzer class has NO attributes.
+However, 3 attributes are **required** (where required implies that the user creates their own code that follows these guidelines):

+* self.features
+   An array of dictionaries, where each dictionary is composed of a key-value pair of featureName:value
+* self.featureNames
+   A dictionary where each key-value pair follows the featureName:stringWekaDatasetType (more informat regarding weka dataset types can be found at https://waikato.github.io/weka-wiki/formats_and_processing/arff_stable/)
+* self.classVal
+   The class value of the scraped instances used in the Weka dataset.
+The value of self.classVal is used in the goFish() method via passing of the resources dictionary.

 The analyzer class has 1 inheritible method and 1 **required** method:

 * name
    A convenience method for getting the analyzer name, or the name of the class.
 * analyzer
    The analyzer function is a user created function; it is not inherited via code, and needs to be made by hand.
+The analyzer functions work in tandem with the goFish() method of the scrape class, which iterates through the provided urlFile and scrapes necessary data, whereas the analyzer functions analyze this data by taking a dictionary of resources resources (this includes the driver, database, BS instance, ect.; update this list if you need to access another resource from the scrape class), using them for analysis accordingly, and then returning the updated features, along with new key-value pairs, including "classVal":self.classVal, "features":features, and "featureNames":self.featureNames.
+Once these values are passed back to the goFish() method, it updates accordingly, and then the process either repeats for the next url in the urlFile or completes.

 scrape
 ------